liam-nguyen/note/wiki/docs/OS/操作系统概念/18 Virtual Machines.md

 !!! example "VirtualBox Paravirtualization Interface"

     VirtualBox enables the exposure of a paravirtualization interface for more accurate and efficient execution of software within a VM.
-Three paravirtualization interfaces are provided:
+Three paravirtualization interfaces are provided[^2]:

     * **Minimal**: Announces the presence of a virtualized environment.
 Additionally, reports the TSC and APIC frequency to the guest operating system.
 This provider is mandatory for running any Mac OS X guests.
     * **KVM**: Presents a Linux KVM hypervisor interface which is recognized by Linux kernels starting with version 2.6.25.
 VirtualBox's implementation currently supports paravirtualized clocks and SMP spinlocks.
 This provider is recommended for Linux guests.